In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Waxing the City franchise opportunity, including relevant news updates

-- historical average monthly gross revenues during their first 12 months of operations for the franchised Waxing the City studios that had their first full calendar month of operations between March 2018 and December 2019 (the “Reporting Period”) and that opened their Waxing the City studios between February 2018 and November 2019
+- historical average monthly gross revenue during their first 12 months of operations for the franchised Waxing the City studios that had their first full calendar month of operations between March 2018 and December 2020 (the “Reporting Period”) and that opened their Waxing the City studios between February 2018 and August 2020

-- 2019 average, median, highest, and lowest gross revenue, broken down by month (January to December), for the 83 franchised Waxing the City studios that were in operation for at least 12 months as of December 31, 2018
+- 2020 average, median, highest, and lowest gross revenue, broken down by month (January to December), for the 83 franchised Waxing the City studios that were in operation for at least 12 months as of December 31, 2019

 Section I – Background Information

-Named a Top Franchise in Entrepreneur’s Prestigious Franchise 500 Ranking
+Named a Top Franchise in Entrepreneur Magazine’s 2021 Franchise 500 List

-12. Waxing the City was founded in 2003 by Summer Vasilas, Marilyn Hartshorn, Robin Schoh, and Alex Arlotta in the LoDo neighborhood of Denver, Colorado.
-Prior to starting her own waxing salon, Vasilas had spent many decades working in various salons and refining her skills.
-Vasilas was passionate about her work and knew that someday she wanted to open a studio exclusively dedicated to waxing.
-When Waxing the City opened in 2003, it was the first studio in Colorado that focused on providing facial and body waxing services.
+15. Waxing the City was founded in 2003 by Summer Vasilas, Marilyn Hartshorn, Robin Schoh, and Alex Arlotta in the LoDo neighborhood of Denver, Colorado.
+Vasilas had spent many years working in salons and refined her waxing skills.
+She had always dreamed of opening her own salon and took her idea to Hartshorn, Schoh, and Arlotta.
+Waxing the City, which provides expert facial and body waxing, was the first studio of its kind in Colorado.

-13. Following the success of the first Waxing the City location, Vasilas and her business partners opened more salons in the Denver area.
-In 2010, Waxing the City started franchising and began expanding outside of Denver, with the first franchised location opening in Dallas, Texas.
-Waxing the City continued to grow over the next few years and in 2012, the company was acquired by Self Esteem Brands, parent company of Anytime Fitness, Basecamp Fitness, and The Bar Method.
+16. The first Waxing the City location was a success and Vasilas and her business partners opened more locations around Colorado.
+In 2010, Waxing the City launched its first franchise, which opened in Dallas, Texas.
+Two years later, Waxing the City was acquired by Self Esteem Brands, parent company of Anytime Fitness, Basecamp Fitness, and The Bar Method.
 Today, there are Waxing the City salons across 33 states and the District of Columbia.